 Menopause can cause a lot of women to suffer from anxiety.
 There are a few things you can consider by trying to manage the problem.
 Some simple lifestyle changes may be beneficial.
 Homeopathic remedies can help.

+Menopausal anxiety is common and often entirely unexpected.
 You may suddenly find yourself having general feelings of nervousness, newfound social anxiety or full-blown panic attacks.
-Menopausal anxiety is common and often quite unexpected.
-This may be a totally new feeling and experience for you or if you have previously suffered from anxiety or depression it may be made worse by menopause.
-In general, women suffer more from anxiety than men and at menopause, it is often made exacerbated by changing hormone levels.
+Anxiety may be a new feeling and experience for you, or if you have previously suffered from anxiety or depression, it may be made worse by menopause.
+In general, women suffer more from anxiety than men.
+At menopause, it is often made worse by changing hormone levels.
 Many women find that these symptoms come and go and different tools help at different times.
-It’s a case trial and error.
+It’s a case of trial and error.
 Seek help!
 And don’t give up trying new solutions.

 How do you manage your menopausal anxiety?

-TALK TO OTHERS.
-Sharing your feelings and emotions is often the best way to discover that many others are actually feeling the same way.
+- TALK TO OTHERS.
+Sharing your feelings and emotions is often the best way to discover that many others feel the same way.
 Use your close network from family and friends.
-If you do not have anyone to talk to groups on social media can be alternative, like https://www.facebook.com/groups/homeopathyformenopause/
+If you do not have anyone to talk to, groups on social media can be alternative, like ‘Homeopathy for menopause‘.

-EXERCISE EVERY DAY 30 MINS.
-Pick the forms of exercise you really enjoy and do something every day for 30 minutes.
+- EXERCISE EVERY DAY FOR 30 MINS.
+Pick the forms of exercise you enjoy and do something every day for 30 minutes.
 This could be walking, running, swimming, cycling, yoga, tai-chi, dance – whatever appeals to you.

-FOCUS ON YOUR BREATHING.
-When you feel overwhelmed take a few minutes to calm your breathing.
-Breathe in deeply and count to 7, hold for 2 and then breathe out counting to 11.
-After a few, deep relaxing breaths, your body, and mind can slow down and your thoughts can become much clearer.
+- FOCUS ON YOUR BREATHING.
+When you feel overwhelmed, take a few minutes to calm your breathing.
+Breathe in deeply and count to 7, hold for two and then breathe out, counting to 11.
+After a few deep relaxing breaths, your body and mind can slow down, and your thoughts can become much clearer.

-ME-TIME.
-So much of our energy is devoted to what’s going on around us be that work, family or caring for others.
-It is very necessary to take time-out for yourself.
+- ME-TIME.
+So much of our energy is devoted to what’s going on around us.
+Be our work, family or caring for others.
+It is essential to take time-out for yourself.
 So many women prioritise others for so long that they forget how to care for themselves.
 Start with anything you always wanted to do.
 Like taking dance lessons, painting or book a massage, whatever appeals to you will be helpful.
 Here’s your permission to look after yourself.
-Believe me, everyone will benefit.
+Everyone will benefit.

-KEEP SOCIAL.
-As we age our social circle can shrink and this in itself can heighten anxiety.
-It is imperative to say yes to all social invites, to keep a broad circle of friends and to seek new friends when the opportunity arises.
+- KEEP SOCIAL.
 The most important preventative or help for anxiety is to keep social.
+As we age, our social circle can shrink, and this in itself can heighten anxiety.
+It is imperative to say yes to all social invites, keep a broad circle of friends, and seek new friends when the opportunity arises.
 Join classes and groups for people with similar to your interests.

-TRY TO RESOLVE PAST ISSUES.
+- TRY TO RESOLVE PAST ISSUES.
 Menopause can be a time for forgiveness, healing, and compassion.
-Whether you need to seek out professional help or can come to terms with these issues yourself, try your best to let go, forgive, and move on.
+Whether you need professional help or can come to terms with these issues yourself, try your best to let go, forgive, and move on.
 Start by being compassionate with yourself.

-SEEK PROFESSIONAL HELP.
+- SEEK PROFESSIONAL HELP.
 From your GP, a counsellor, a psychologist, or support groups.
-In the meantime, you may like to keep some Bach flower rescue remedy nearby to help you feel more grounded.
+In the meantime, you may like to keep some Bach flower rescue remedies nearby to help you feel more grounded.

-CBT (Cognitive Behavioural Therapy), this is a very effective and well-proven tool to help relieve anxiety.
+- CBT (Cognitive Behavioural Therapy) is a very effective and well-proven tool to help relieve anxiety.
 CBT offers a practical, hands-on tool.
 You will need to find a qualified practitioner for this type of therapy.

-Bacopa monnieri (Brahmi) is a herbal remedy with many benefits including antioxidant, improve memory and brain function, reduce anxiety and stress.
-Can be used as a powder and added to smoothies, soups or stews.
+- Herbs can help with anxiety.
+Bacopa monnieri (Brahmi) is a herbal remedy with many benefits, including antioxidants, improve memory and brain function, reduce anxiety and stress.
+It can be used as a powder and added to smoothies, soups or stews.
 In tincture form can be taken with water.
-More information about the many benefits of bocopa find here.
+More information about the many benefits of bacopa find here.